deepanshu089/NH-Directionless/README.md

 # Web based platform for children

--It helps to reduce the screen time of students with the help of AI integrated chatbot.
+- It helps to reduce the screen time of students with the help of AI integrated chatbot.
--ML model to predict risk of high screentime based on user data.
+- ML model to predict risk of high screentime based on user data.

 # Features